 12.1 Either party’s failure to perform any term or condition of this Agreement as a result of circumstances beyond the control of the relevant party (including without limitation, war, strikes, flood, governmental restrictions, and power, telecommunications or Internet failures or damages to or destruction of any network facilities (“Force Majeure”) shall not be deemed to be, or to give rise to, a breach of this Agreement.

 12.2 If either party to this Agreement is prevented or delayed in the performance of any of its obligations under this Agreement by Force Majeure and if such party gives written notice thereof to the other party specifying the matters constituting Force Majeure together with such evidence as it reasonably can give and specifying the period for which it is estimated that such prevention or delay will continue, then the party in question shall be excused the performance or the punctual performance as the case may be as from the date of such notice for so long as such cause of prevention or delay shall continue.

-13.1 Except as permitted under this Agreement, neither this Agreement nor any of the rights and obligations under it may be assigned by the Institution without obtaining the prior written consent of Kapow, such consent shall not unreasonably be withheld or delayed.
-In any permitted assignment by Institution, the Institution shall procure and ensure that the assignee shall assume all rights and obligations of the Institution under this Agreement and agrees to be bound to all the terms of this Agreement.
+13.1 Except as permitted under this Agreement, neither this Agreement nor any of the rights and obligations under it may be assigned by the School without obtaining the prior written consent of Kapow, such consent shall not unreasonably be withheld or delayed.
+In any permitted assignment by the School, the School shall procure and ensure that the assignee shall assume all rights and obligations of the School under this Agreement and agrees to be bound to all the terms of this Agreement.

-13.2 This Agreement and any of the rights and obligations under it may be assigned by Kapow without obtaining consent from the Institution.
+13.2 This Agreement and any of the rights and obligations under it may be assigned by Kapow without obtaining consent from the School.